Fast, easy, and affordable

 - Download Form VTR-214 from the TxDMV website.

-- No fee for permanent (blue) placard renewals; $5 fee for temporary (red) placards.
+- No fee for permanent (blue) placard renewals.

 - Contact your county tax assessor-collector’s office for updated procedures and mailing details.